snijderlab/annotator/README.md

 # Annotator

 A simple tool to help you manually discover the depths of your (complex) spectra, one spectrum at a time.
-Load your rawfiles, select a spectrum and add you annotation with full control over theoretical fragments.
+Load your rawfiles, select a spectrum and add your annotation with full control over theoretical fragments.
 Use the interactive spectrum to discover what your spectrum means and to export gorgeous images.

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="images/1_dark.svg">